silentmatt/expr-eval/README.md

-log x    | Natural logarithm of x (synonym for ln, not base-10) log10 x  | Base-10 logarithm of x not x    | Logical NOT operator round x  | X, rounded to the nearest integer, using "gradeschool rounding" sin x    | Sine of x (x is in radians) sinh x   | Hyperbolic sine of x (x is in radians) sqrt x   | Square root of x.
+log x    | Natural logarithm of x (synonym for ln, not base-10) log10 x  | Base-10 logarithm of x not x    | Logical NOT operator round x  | X, rounded to the nearest integer, using "grade-school rounding" sign x   | Sign of x (-1, 0, or 1 for negative, zero, or positive respectively) sin x    | Sine of x (x is in radians) sinh x   | Hyperbolic sine of x (x is in radians) sqrt x   | Square root of x.
 Result is NaN (Not a Number) if x is negative.